N26 versus Revolut - how do they compare?

 The bottom line

-In terms of a winner, it’s tough to call as both accounts are extremely similar.
-However Revolut’s app and interface does seem more fun and friendly to use.
-However its new reduced foreign exchange limit of €1,000 a month may not appeal to heavy travellers.
+In terms of a winner, it’s tough to call as both accounts are quite similar.
+However Revolut’s app and interface does seem a bit more fun and friendly to use.
+Revolut also now offers users loans and credit cards so you'll feel like you're getting the full banking experience.
+And it even plans to offer mortgages in Ireland soon.

 Either way, the account that’s best for you will depend on your own personal preferences and what you value the most.